Can a murderer inherit from his victim in England and Wales?

 However the judge declined to express a view on this argument as he was satisfied that relief from forfeiture should be given under the Act.

-If you would like to discuss the rules of forfeiture or any other contentious probate issue, please contact our free legal helpline on 0333 888 0409 or email us at [email protected]
+If you would like further guidance on, ‘Can a murderer inherit from a victim?’ then please contact our free legal helpline on 0333 888 0409 or email us at [email protected]